What is the Textbook Loan Program?

 Who is eligible and how does the program work?

-- Required texts will be loaned to a full-time, permanent ECU staff member for use by his or her dependent child registered for a course required in an undergraduate degree program.
+- Required texts will be loaned to a permanent ECU staff member for use by his or her dependent child registered for a course required in an undergraduate degree program.

 - Course(s) must be taken at ECU.